slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <img src="../images/example-app-gallery-tile.png" />
 <br>
 <br>
 5. Once the example app is installed, create a task in your project.
-In **{Example}** custom field, go to **{Add Example Resource}** > **{Open form}** to see examples of customizable inputs.
+In the task's **{Example}** custom field, go to **{Add Example Resource}** > **{Open form}** to see examples of customizable inputs.
 Click **Submit**.
 <br>
 <br>
 <img src="../images/example-app-form.gif" />
 <br>
 <br>
 6. View the newly-generated widget on your task.
-You can begin editing `index.js` to change the contents of the widget.
+You can begin editing `index.js` to modify the contents of the widget.
 Note that you'll need to restart the local server and reload the page to see your changes.
 <br>
 <br>
 <img src="../images/example-app-widget.png" />